An open-source automated magnetic optical density meter for analysis of suspensions of magnetic cells and particles: Results

 From the difference in detector signals, we can calculate $\Delta_\text{OD}$ using Eq.~(\ref{eq:deltaOD}).
 The signal of the growth medium without bacteria ($I_\text{ref}$) was \SI{301(1)}{mV}.
 We can therefore calculate $C_\text{mag}$ using Eq.~(\ref{eq:Cmag}).

 The difference in transmission between in-plane and perpendicular alignment is higher at \SI{3}{mT} compared to \SI{0.4}{mT}.
 This is in agreement with the predicted increase of scattering factor with increasing field, see Figure~\ref{fig:gAvVsTheta}.
 Figure~\ref{fig:gParPer} shows the calculated difference in scattering factor as a function of the magnetic field scaled to $kT/m$.
 From a previous analysis of MSR-1~\cite{Pichel2018}, we estimated that the mean magnetic moment $m$ of the magnetosome chain is \SI{0.25}{fAm^2}, with a $10-\SI{90}{\percent}$ cutoff of the distribution of \SI{0.07}{} and \SI{0.57}{fAm^2}, respectively.
 We can convert these ranges of moments into the energy ratio $mB/kT$ for the two difference field values.
 Lines on the top axis of the graph indicate the ranges, and red circles on the red line indicate the mean values.
 The predicted reduction between the average scattering factors (\SI{0.20}{}) at the two field values is less than that observed in Figure~\ref{fig:bac_response} (\SI{0.5}{}).
-However, considering that we have a simplified model and therefore that our previous estimate of the magnetic moment may be different for the current sample, agreement with the measurement is acceptable.
+The discrepancy could originate from the fact that this simple model ignores disturbance caused by flagellar motion.
+Another plausible cause is a smaller average magnetic moment $m$ of the magnetosomes in this particular sample.
+Microscopy observations of trajectories of other wild-type MSR-1 show alignment for fields of \SI{0.4}{mT}~\cite{Pfeiffer2020}, which is in agreement with the model.

 In addition to a decrease in step height, the time response also decreases with decreasing field.
 The time constant is estimated from a fit of Eq.~(\ref{eq:diff_eq_solution}) to the data using the sum of squared errors criterion.
 The time constant of the transitions to \SI{3}{mT} is \SI{1.7(5)}{s}, which is approximately 13 times higher than the time constant of \SI{5.4(8)}{s} of the transition to \SI{0.4}{mT}.
 The ratio is rather high, but still within measurement error equal to the ratio of the fields, as predicted by the model discussed in Section~\ref{sec:theory}.